gabelew/frontend-nanodegree-arcade-game/README.md

-Frogger Game demonstrating Object-Oriented JS with prototypal classes
+Frogger Game
 ===============================

+Play the game at the above link.
+It demonstrates Object-Oriented JS with prototypal classes.
 Final project for the Udacity [Object-Oriented JavaScript](https://www.udacity.com/course/object-oriented-javascript--ud015) course.